Stir it up!

 The healthy food activities may include presentations at community gardens, talks, displays, cooking demonstrations, supermarket tours or facilitating cooking classes.

 Stir it up! is coordinated by Illawarra Shoalhaven Local Health District (ISLHD) – Health Promotion Service.

 Since Stir it up! began in August 2010, over 590 healthy eating activities have been conducted in the local community and have reached approximately 11 900 community members.

 The Stir it up! project is open to members of the local community aged 18 years and over who are interested in promoting healthy eating in their local community and in volunteering to help other community members learn about healthy eating.
 (Criteria for participating in the training applies).

 In 2018, the Cook and Eat for Health course run by Kiama Community College will provide the training for people interested in becoming Stir it up! peer-educators.
-More information is available here: Cook and Eat for Health flyer
+More information is available here: Cook & Eat for Health Flyer

 To request an activity or further information please contact Robyn on 4221 6777

 From 2016 some Stir it up! volunteers will be registered with local organisations and supported to run healthy eating activities within that organisation.
 If your organisation is interested in becoming a Stir it up!
 Companion Organisation, please contact Robyn on 4221 6777.